KaiyuanHu/Statoil-C-CORE-Iceberg-Classifier-Challenge/proposal.md

 ### Problem Statement

+This is icberg/ship binary image classification problem.
 Since this is an ongoing competition state on Kaggle, this problem does not be solved.
 This is a binary image classification problem, the best result up-to-date on Kaggle have 0.1029 log score and the 20th best result on Kaggle have 0.1463 log score.
 So the performance of the model can be evaluated by log score.

 ### Datasets and Inputs